 - Use a humidifier.
 Keep it clean to prevent the growth of bacteria and fungi.

 - Wear smooth-textured cotton clothing.
-Rough, scratchy fabric and wool cause
+Rough, scratchy fabric and wool cause skin irritation.

 Your Questions About Eczema Answered